 Help patients like Toby connect with the resources they need to live—and thrive—with pemphigus and pemphigoid.

-Our sixth story in the Patient Journey Series comes in the form of a letter from Toby:
+Our sixth story in the Patient Journey Series comes from Toby:

 When I was diagnosed with pemphigus vulgaris (PV) in late 2010, like most patients I’d never heard of the disease.
 Also, like most, I’d endured about six months of worsening symptoms before finding a doctor who was able to help me.
 After starting me on medication, the next thing my dermatologist did was to tell me about the IPPF.
 He encouraged me to reach out to them if I needed support, but I shelved the idea for a long time because I was sure I could manage by myself.
 I had the mistaken idea that if I followed my doctor’s instructions, I would “get better,”and soon.